Advertiser Disclosure

 Reserved seats on British Airways flights are refundable for any of the following reasons:

-• The aircraft is changed or the flight is disrupted and British Airways cannot find you a seat on this new aircraft that you’re happy with.
+• The aircraft is changed, or the flight is disrupted, and British Airways cannot find you a seat on this new aircraft you’re happy with.

-• You pay to upgrade your seat, but do not wish to also pay for seat reselection in the cabin to which you upgrade.
+• You pay to upgrade your seat but do not wish to pay for seat selection in the cabin to which you upgrade.

-Refunds are not given if you cancel your flight voluntarily, you’re upgraded by British Airways, you select the exit row seat and are not eligible to sit there, you cannot find an equivalent seat on a flight to which you change, or you booked on another carrier and change your flight.
+Refunds are not given if you cancel your flight voluntarily, British Airways upgrades you, you select the exit row seat and are not eligible to sit there, you cannot find an equivalent seat on a flight to which you change, or you booked on another carrier and changed your flight.

 About Alex Miller